openmediavault/openmediavault-docs/prerequisites.rst

 before 2010 usually don't support TRIM.

 On SSDs Hibernation (suspend-to-disk) causes a huge amount of write actions,
-|omv| is a server system so xpected to stay always on or off.
+|omv| is a server system so it is expected to stay always on or off.

 Partition table technical details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^